Meets the MATE Act Training Requirements

 American Nurses Credentialing Center's Commission on Accreditation (ANCC)

+The courses and the certificate program are structured to support the continuing educational needs of nurses and build knowledge and competency in the underserved area - substance use disorder/opioid crisis.
 An individual may pursue individual course CE credits or complete the entire Certificate Program (20 credits).

 The mission of the American Nurses Credentialing Center (ANCC), a subsidiary of the American Nurses Association, is to promote excellence in nursing and healthcare globally through credentialing programs.